JanRSmit/HALS-Mechatronics/README.md

 # HALS-Mechatronics design

+Note: see update status and end of this README.

 THE HALS (Holographic Acoustic Loudspeaker Scanner) Mechatronics design process documentation and 3D models.
 Unlike code a physical device cannot be copied.
 So instead in this repository covers the design, construction, alignment and test process i followed.
 In this way it provides a path for others to follow and produce their own version of the HALS-Mechatronics.